Methamphetamine: Contraindications

 Methamphetamine is contraindicated in individuals with a history of substance use disorder, heart disease, or severe agitation or anxiety, or in individuals currently experiencing arteriosclerosis, glaucoma, hyperthyroidism, or severe hypertension.
 The FDA states that individuals who have experienced hypersensitivity reactions to other stimulants in the past or are currently taking monoamine oxidase inhibitors should not take methamphetamine.
 The FDA also advises individuals with bipolar disorder, depression, elevated blood pressure, liver or kidney problems, mania, psychosis, Raynaud's phenomenon, seizures, thyroid problems, tics, or Tourette syndrome to monitor their symptoms while taking methamphetamine.
 Owing to the potential for stunted growth, the FDA advises monitoring the height and weight of growing children and adolescents during treatment.

 Adverse effects

 A 2010 study ranking various illegal and legal drugs based on statements by drug-harm experts.
 Methamphetamine was found to be the fourth most damaging to users.
+However, Nutt's concept and methodology were criticised sharply from a scientific perspective.